mouhatall77/ASP.NET-Core-Web-Development/RegisterAndLoginApp/README.md

-A login form and vslidation with associated controller and SQL database.
+A login form and validation with associated controller and SQL database.